RichardByrne95/RBP-Flask/README.md

 -   The images of the studios came from [Sound Training Productions](https://soundtraining.com/productions/) with their permission.

 -   All other images were sourced from [Unsplash.com](https://unsplash.com/).

-## Roadmap

--   A page dedicated to each service (recording, mixing and mastering) will be developed in the future.

--   A page dedicated to more samples of work will be develpped in the future.

--   A blog is intended to be integrated into the site to host blog posts designed to help artists navigate the music indsutry.

-## Project Status

--   This project is under continuous development by the owner.

 ## Support